2008 Georgia Imperial Sugar refinery explosion: Investigation

-The location of the explosion was quickly established as a building used to store refined sugar prior to packaging it and two of three 100 foot tall, 18 in thick reinforced concrete storage silos adjacent to it, as pictured.
+The location of the explosion was quickly established as a building used to store refined sugar before packaging it and two of three 100 foot tall, 18 in thick reinforced concrete storage silos adjacent to it, as pictured.
 According to Imperial Sugar CEO John Sheptor, the accumulated sugar dust likely acted like gunpowder.
 Sheptor, who was in the plant at the time of the explosion, survived only because he was protected by a firewall.
 Heavy equipment had to be used to shore up the partially collapsed structure before firefighters could enter it to search for victims.
 Within twenty-four hours, the explosive substance was identified as sugar dust.

 Federal investigations by OSHA and the CSB were launched, and they interviewed witnesses, checked documentation, and conducted on-scene examination of the plant.
 OSHA arrived within two hours and the CSB within forty-eight hours.
 Other brief investigations were conducted by state firefighters and police and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), but these were ended quickly after confirming there was no evidence of the explosion and fire having been deliberately started.
 In a press conference held on February 17, 2008, one of the six members of the CSB team said that the explosion showed the ongoing risk from dust explosions despite their report highlighting the matter in 2004.

 Investigators were unable to enter the silos as OSHA ruled them to be too hazardous after the explosion.
 They were only able to access the area after the silos were demolished.
 By the time this took place, four months after the disaster, investigators believed that the explosion started in a basement area beneath the silos, from which sugar was fed up to the packaging building on conveyor belts.
 The factory's outdated construction materials and methods are believed to have contributed to the severity of the blaze.
 The ceiling was of wooden tongue and groove design.
 The creosote used throughout was known as “fat lighter,” because of the fire risk it posed.
 Interviews of Imperial employees conducted by OSHA uncovered a lack of training, as forty of the workers reported never receiving training on how to exit the building in an emergency.
 Only five employees recalled having a fire drill.